u01ai11/MouseView.js/README.md

 # Getting Started

 MouseView.js is designed to inject a layer over a webpage.
-Simply include the script on your website in your <head>.
+Simply include the script on in your websites head tag.

 The most up-to-date one is hosted on netlify:
 ```HTML